modular-magician/terraform-provider-google-beta/website/docs/r/bigquery_data_transfer_data_source_enrollment.html.markdown

 * `allowed_values` -
   (Output)
-  All possible values for parameters with fixed list of options.
+  All possible values for the parameter.

 * `min_value` -
   (Output)